-Wilkerson says the PRK is a “difficult area economically.”
+Wilkerson says the DPRK is a “difficult area economically.”
 Why?
 Is that strange given international sanctions engineered by the US against North Korea?
 Consider: why is North Korea forced to devote an inordinate expenditure to its security?

 Amazingly, Wilkerson acknowledged that South Korea would surely defeat North Korea in a military scenario.
 What purpose then do US bases and US forces in South Korea serve?